agda/agda/doc/user-manual/language/core-language.lagda.rst

 Grammar
 -------

 At its core, Agda is a dependently typed lambda calculus.
-The grammar of terms is as follows:
+The grammar of terms where ``a`` represents a generic term is:

 .. code-block:: text

   a ::= x                       -- variable
-      | λ x → a                 -- abstraction
+      | λ x → a                 -- lambda abstraction
-      | ?                       -- literal
-      | def ?                   -- definition
+      | f                       -- defined function
       | a a                     -- application
       | (x : a) → a             -- function space
+      | F                       -- data/record type
-      | Set[n]                  -- universe with polymorphism
+      | c a                     -- data/record constructor
-      | Setω[n]                 -- universe without polymorphism
+      | s                       -- sort Seti, Setω+i
       | (a)                     -- grouping